 - 1. The pendulum swing performed on the pommel horse is intended to teach the gymnast to develop a rhythmical shifting of the body weight to the support arm on each side with as much lean as possible while initiating the swing from the shoulders. - 2.
 The legs should remain apart in a straddle position throughout the pendulum swings and leg cuts to promote a single body unit while swinging.
 It is important for the gymnast to develop the idea of initiating the pendulum swing from the shoulders while feeling the whole body moving as a single unit - 3.
 The straddled position of the legs on each side is in addition to the swinging action of the torso from side to side.
-While the gymnast can be rewarded for greater flexibility, the amplitude of the swing by achieving a greater lean with the shoulders and extending the hips to a higher position on each side is the main goal in this development.
+The amplitude of the swing by achieving a greater lean with the shoulders and extending the hips to a higher position on each side is the main goal in this development.
 Releasing the hand from the pommel on each side also encourages the athlete to shift his weight effectively, although it is not required for evaluation of the skill.